holadepo/docs/guides/airflow-kedro.md

 ---
 title: "Deploy Kedro Pipelines to Apache Airflow"
-sidebar_label: "Deploy Kedro Pipelines to Apache Airflow"
+sidebar_label: "Kedro"
 description: "Use the kedro-airflow plugin to change your Kedro pipelines into Apache Airflow DAGs and deploy them to a production environment."
 id: airflow-kedro
-tags: ["Plugins", "Integrations"]
 ---

 [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable, and modular data science code.
 It borrows concepts from software engineering and applies them to machine learning code.

 While Kedro is an excellent option for data engineers and data scientists looking to author their data pipelines and projects with software engineering practices, it can extend even further to integrate with [Apache Airflow](https://airflow.apache.org) for distributed scheduling and execution of the resultant pipelines.

-## The plugin
+## Airflow Kedro plugin

-In close partnership with the team at Kedro, Astronomer recently extended the [`kedro-airflow`](https://github.com/quantumblacklabs/kedro-airflow) plugin to accommodate a significantly improved developer experience.
+In close partnership with the team at Kedro, Astronomer extended the [`kedro-airflow`](https://github.com/quantumblacklabs/kedro-airflow) plugin to accommodate a significantly improved developer experience.
 With this plugin, you can translate your Kedro pipeline into a clean, legible, and well-structured Apache Airflow DAG with one simple command:

 ```bash
 kedro airflow create